pulumi/examples/aws-py-oidc-provider-pulumi-cloud/README.md

     ]
 }
 ```

+{{< notes type="warning" >}}

+If you are integrating Pulumi ESC with Pulumi IaC, using the specific name of the ESC environment in the subject identifier will not work at this time.
+There is a [known issue](https://github.com/pulumi/pulumi/issues/14509) with the value of the subject identifier that is sent to the provider from Pulumi.

+The steps in this guide will work for Pulumi ESC if you use the following syntax instead:

+`pulumi:environments:org:<your-pulumi-org>:env:<yaml>`

+Make sure to replace `<your-pulumi-org>` with the name of your Pulumi organization and use the literal value of `<yaml>` as shown above.

+{{< /notes >}}

 Once you are done, you can destroy all of the resources as well as the stack:

 ```bash